The Seven Regions of Turkey Showcasing the Geographical Diversity

 Eastern Anatolia, with its continental climate, isn’t popular with foreign travel industries.
 Yet, over the last decade, Turks have taken more interest in exploring flat plains bordering Iraq, Iran, Azerbaijan, Armenia, and Georgia.

 As the largest region in terms of area, notable provinces include Erzurum University hub and Kars City, with distinct Russian architecture in the old quarter and home to the Ani historical site, the city of 1001 churches.
-The Van province has two claims to fame: Producing Turkey’s best breakfast version and Lake Van, Turkey’s largest lake.
+The Van province has two claims to fame: producing Turkey’s best breakfast version and Lake Van, Turkey’s largest lake.
 The Armenian cultural heritage is fascinating to learn about.

 east turkey

-Eastern Anatolian makes up 18% of the land mass and has a population of 6,500,000, yet most are rural rather than urban.
+Eastern Anatolia makes up 18% of the land mass and has a population of 6,500,000, yet most are rural rather than urban.
 The landlocked region’s climate is due to its inland mountainous terrain, so winters are longer and colder.
 However, the region’s strong culture, history, and food traditions are exciting to explore.

 7: Southeastern Anatolia Region